Home > Motors

 2023 honda crf110f dirt bike

-Honda CRF110F; (photo/American Honda Motor Co.)
+CRF110F; (photo/American Honda Motor Co.)

 The Honda CRF110F has long been one of the best midsize, small-capacity dirt bikes out there.
-The CRF series is legendary, so it makes sense that the smallest member of the family is just as capable as its bigger siblings.
+The CRF series is legendary.
+So, it makes sense that the smallest member of the family is just as capable as its bigger siblings.

-The CRF110F shares a lot of DNA with the smaller CRF50F, but it has a bigger engine, an increased ride height, and plenty of other cool features to keep riders coming back for more.
+The CRF110F shares a lot of DNA with the smaller CRF50F.
+But it has a bigger engine, an increased ride height, and plenty of other cool features to keep riders coming back for more.

-• 109cc air-cooled four-stroke engine
+• 109cc air-cooled and fuel-injected four-stroke engine

 • Four-speed gearbox with automatic clutch